 We establish valuation allowances for all acquired accounts subject to SOP 03-3 to reflect only those losses incurred after acquisition (that is, the present value of cash flows initially expected at acquisition that are no longer expected to be collected).
 Valuation allowances are established only subsequent to acquisition of the accounts.
-During the years ended December 31, 2006 and 2005, we recorded a \$1,100,000 and \$200,000 allowance charge on our finance receivables, respectively.
+At December 31, 2007 and 2006, we had a \$4,230,000 and \$1,300,000 valuation allowance on our finance receivables, respectively.
 Prior to January 1, 2005, in the event that a reduction of the yield to as low as zero in conjunction with estimated future cash collections that were inadequate to amortize the carrying balance, an allowance charge would be taken with a corresponding write-off of the receivable balance.

 We utilize the provisions of Emerging Issues Task Force 99-19, "Reporting Revenue Gross as a Principal versus Net as an Agent" ("EITF 99-19") to commission revenue from our contingent fee, skip-tracing and government processing and collection subsidiaries.
-Under our arrangements, we recognize a percentage of the amount collected as our contractual collection fee.
 EITF 99-19 requires an analysis to be completed to determine if certain revenues should be reported gross or reported net of their related operating expense.
 This analysis includes an assessment of who retains inventory/credit risk, who controls vendor selection, who establishes pricing and who remains the primary obligor on the transaction.
 Each of these factors was considered to determine the correct method of recognizing revenue from our subsidiaries.